 When the encampment moves the PSE team will ensure there is a coordinated response from officers and other relevant agencies so the site is tidied, secured and returned back to its normal use.
+Photographs of the vacated land will be taken prior to clean-up commencing.
 Consideration will also be given to any additional measures that can be taken to secure the site against a future encampment.